 Even the towels used for only one day were seriously contaminated.
 Results of the test have shown that the amount of E. coli was ten times greater on towels used by men for two weeks.
 Yeast was hundred times greater on towels used by women for one day.

-The results show we should change our towels at least or twice a week.
+The results show we should change our towels at least once or twice a week.

 How Can You Sanitize Towels?

 Obviously, washing them.
 Hot temperatures can kill most germs – usually at least 140°F (60°C).
 A temperature of 155°F (68°C) is safer, though.
 Cotton towels can be washed at such a high temperature but it’s too hot for linen towels.

 „Hot temperatures can kill most germs — usually at least 140 degrees Fahrenheit.“

 It is safe to reuse a bath towel a few times between washes.
 However, you should always hang them and let them dry because when they are damp, they can quickly become home to unwanted microorganisms.

 I’ve done a research regarding recommendations of various experts and the most common time they advice to wash bath towels is every two to three uses.
 However, I wouldn’t recommend to use the same towel more than once on your face especially if you have acne-prone skin.